Have you ever been for a long hike in the mountains?

 - Secondly, life pursuing financial independence is all sacrifice and deprivation as you wade through the lowland swamps of saving…and then its all unicorns and flowers as you enter the sunlit uplands of financial independence.

-In computers, binary means something is either zero or one.
-There is nothing in between, no nuance.
+In that worldview there is nothing in between.
 No room for concepts like working part time.
 No working flexibly as an interim or a contractor or starting your own lifestyle business.
 No gap years for grown ups.
 No such thing as career change.
 No working because it can provide meaning and purpose.
 Binary thinking is for computers, idiots and (some) journalists.

 Financial independence is like life: you should be enjoying the journey not just the destination.
 And you will have more fun along the way if you celebrate the milestones as you progress along The Path.

 So a more sensible way to look at your journey towards financial independence is to think of it like a long hike in the mountains.
 Yes, the destination matters…but so does the journey.